Vietnam.vn - Nền tảng quảng bá Việt Nam

 Observing the customer's strange actions, the bank employee refused the transaction and reported the matter to the police for investigation.

 Mrs. Tran said she wanted to transfer money to her daughter-in-law but could not name her daughter.
 The staff asked her to call her daughter to confirm, but Mrs. Tran refused.
 This woman still insisted on transferring 70,000 NDT (242 million VND) and did not allow the staff to call her relatives.
-When entering the account number of Mrs. Tran's "daughter-in-law", the system displayed information that the account holder was a man.
+When entering the account number of Mrs. Tran's "daughter-in-law", the system showed that the account holder was a man.

 The bank staff suspected something was wrong, refused Ms. Tran's transaction and called the local police.
 At the police station, Ms. Tran said her real purpose was to transfer money to her niece who was studying abroad.
-The woman recounted that her niece had called, saying that she was in trouble because she had damaged equipment in a university laboratory and needed to transfer money to resolve the matter.
+The woman recounted that her niece had called, saying that she was in trouble because she had damaged equipment in the university laboratory and needed to transfer money to resolve the matter.

 Mẹ chồng yêu cầu chuyển khoản 200 triệu đồng cho con dâu bị nhân viên ngân hàng từ chối giao dịch, cảnh sát điều tra phát hiện hành vi lừa đảo tinh vi - Ảnh 1.

-Illustration
+Illustration photo

 This person urged the 70-year-old woman to transfer money immediately to avoid being disciplined by the school, possibly even losing her student status and being deported back to her country.
-The “granddaughter” told Mrs. Tran not to tell her parents to avoid being scolded, promising to return the money to her when she returned to her country.
-The other party provided the account number, not forgetting to remind the old woman to use another reason to transfer money to the bank, avoiding mentioning the problem her granddaughter was having.
+The “granddaughter” told Mrs. Tran not to tell her parents to avoid being scolded, promising to return the money when she returned to her country.
+The other person provided the account number, not forgetting to remind the old woman to use another reason to transfer money to the bank, avoiding mentioning the problem her granddaughter was having.

 Mẹ chồng yêu cầu chuyển khoản 200 triệu đồng cho con dâu bị nhân viên ngân hàng từ chối giao dịch, cảnh sát điều tra phát hiện hành vi lừa đảo tinh vi - Ảnh 2.

-Illustration
+Illustration photo

 In fact, phone scams are becoming increasingly difficult for people to guard against.
 Fraudsters will collect personal information, then pretend to be relatives with AI voices to approach middle-aged and elderly people, claiming to need money due to legal troubles.

-Scammers often take advantage of the fact that their loved ones are far away, creating a stressful situation and emphasizing the serious consequences if they do not transfer money immediately, making the elderly worried and eager to resolve the matter.
+Fraudsters often take advantage of the fact that their loved ones are far away, creating a stressful situation and emphasizing the serious consequences if they do not transfer money immediately, making the elderly worried and eager to resolve the matter.
 There are many cases where the subjects do not ask to go to the bank to transfer money but make an appointment to go to a location to deposit the money, then disappear.

 Chinese police remind everyone to be vigilant, stay calm in case of receiving suspicious calls, do not rush to transfer money to people claiming to be relatives over the phone.
-First, you need to verify your identity, possibly with private information that only the two of you know, or promptly notify your family, notify the local police for timely support.
+First, you need to verify your identity, possibly with private information that only the two of you know or promptly notify your family, notify the local police for timely support.

 Kim Linh (According to Toutiao)